Package 'vectorsurvR'

 Year to calculate analysis on.
 Collections data must have a year range of at least (target_year - 5, target_year)

-Species filter for calculating abundance.
-Species_display_name is the accepted notation.To see a list of species present in your data run 'unique(collections$species_display_name)'.
-If species is unspecified, the default NULL will return data for all species in data
+An optional vector for filtering species.
+Species_display_name is the accepted notation.To see a list of species present in your data run unique(collections$species_display_name).
+If species is unspecified, the default NULL will return data for all species in data.

-Trap filter for calculating abundance.
+An optional vector for filtering trap type by acronym.
 Trap_acronym is the is the accepted notation.
-Run 'unique(collections$trap_acronym)' to see trap types present in your data.
-If trap_list is unspecified,the default NULL will return data for all trap types
+Run unique(collections$trap_acronym) to see trap types present in your data.
+If trap is unspecified, the default NULL will return data for all trap types.

 Value